-A recent USA Today article explains why our current staffing crunch may take years to abate.
+A USA Today article explains why our current staffing crunch may take years to abate.
 Between pandemic-related changes to the workplace and early retirements, organizations are in a fierce competition for employees, including roles like IT that are increasingly important for supporting the primary business or mission.

 Technology is playing a significant role in helping organizations meet the challenges of recruiting, onboarding and retaining talent in this new era of remote work.
 Cybersecurity and IT support company, Xantrion – a Bay Area Best Places to Work honoree, is helping companies transition to and support remote work in order to compete for much-needed talent.